ionic-team/stencil-site/src/docs-md/framework-integration/angular.md

+---
+title: Add Ons
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Angular

 Using a Stencil built web component collection within an Angular CLI project is a two-step process.
 We need to: